You are here

 SOPs must describe the expedited review process, including:

-- The procedures for reviewing applications by expedited review, and
+- The procedures for reviewing applications by expedited review;

 - The method for keeping all IRB members apprised of applications that have been approved on an expedited basis.

-SOPs must describe the types of research that are eligible for expedited review as specified by OHRP’s Applicability Criteria and list of expedited review categories.
+SOPs must describe the types of research that are eligible for expedited review as specified by OHRP’s Expedited Review Categories and list of expedited review categories.
 An IRB generally may use expedited procedures (through its chair or one or more experienced members designated by the chair) to review research meeting the following criteria:

-- The identification of the participants on their responses will not reasonably place them at risk of criminal or civil liability or be damaging to their financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal
+- The identification of the participants on their responses will not reasonably place them at risk of criminal or civil liability or be damaging to their financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal, except for those research activities qualifying for exemption with limited IRB review (45 CFR 46.104 (2) (iii) or (3) (C));

 - The research falls into one or more of the categories of projects or applications appearing on a list of expeditable studies published by the Secretary of the Department of Health and Human Services, and only in those categories (see 45 CFR 46.110 and 21 CFR 56.110).